ashleypatricks/react_app_github_user_finder/README.md

 In order to run this app you will need to grab some API keys from Github in order to query the Github User API.
 Add these keys to the .env.local file.

-Add your client secret and client id - both of which supplied by Github.
+Add your client secret and client id - both of which are supplied by Github.

 Once you have added your credentials, make sure to uncomment the .env.local file inside of your .gitignore!